 Violent protest against police brutality

 In the past week, protestors clashed with police.
-Peaceful demonstration and violent riots erupted as during the protest 2 more black men were reported to be dead Breonna Taylor and Ahmaud Arbery.
-Resulting in 40 cities imposing curfews, with National Guard personals activated in 24 states including Washington, DC.
+Peaceful demonstration and violent riots erupted as during the protest 2 more black men were reported to be dead Breonna Taylor and Ahmad Arbery.
+Resulting in 40 cities imposing curfews, with National Guard personnel activated in 24 states including Washington, DC.

 One former officer is charged with three-degree murder and manslaughter.
 The protesters demand some more strict punishment for the officers involved in the murder.
-Now the protest is further taking a violent turn. protestors set police cars on flames, vandalising property and looting shops.
+Now the protest is further taking a violent turn. protestors set police cars on flames, vandalized property, and looting shops.
 And still, the states fear of more destruction as the protestors railing on the streets.

 Anti-government protest in Hong Kong

-The anti-government protest in Hong-Kong started in June 2019 against the plans that would allow the extradition to China’s mainland.
-The protesters feared that such plans would the judicial impedance and could endanger dissidents.
+The anti-government protest in Hong Kong started in June 2019 against the plans that would allow the extradition to China’s mainland.
+The protesters feared that such plans would a judicial impediment and could endanger dissidents.

 Even though the bill was taken back in September, the protest didn’t come to rest.
-Now the demonstrators demand a full democracy; as well as an enquiry for the police’s actions during protest.
+Now the demonstrators demand a full democracy; as well as an inquiry into the police’s actions during the protest.

 In the beginning, the protest was peaceful but with the passage of time; both the protesters as well as police’s actions turned increasingly violent.
 Now the clashes between police and protestors have become more violent than ever.
 With the police firing bullets, tear gasses; and protestors attacking police officials with petrol bombs.

 Professor Clifford Stott an expert in Crowd Behaviour and Public Order Policing, Keele University says; that incidents like Mr. Floyad’s death often escalate the violent demonstration because; they show the broader experience shared by a large community.
 In this case, it was about the relationship between the black community and the police